Biden Cybersecurity Executive Order: Ex-USSS Reflects

 Win: More awareness

-I’ve noticed a substantial increase in awareness around the challenges organisations will face if they don’t improve their software supply chain security.
+I’ve noticed a substantial increase in awareness around the challenges organizations will face if they don’t improve their software supply chain security.
 This has led to other initiatives being promoted in line, like the Software Bill of Materials (SBOM).

 SBOMs, by their definition, provide a formal record containing the details and supply chain relationships of various components used in building critical software.
 Software developers and vendors often create products by assembling existing open source and commercial software components.
 The SBOM enumerates these components in a product, which helps security teams better identify and assess risk.